Back to Top

 The company’s latest LNG acquisition is a 25% interest in LNG Canada, which is located near Kitimat, British Columbia.

 Construction has started on the project, which will include the design, construction and operation of a gas liquefaction plant and facilities for the storage and export of LNG, including marine facilities.
 The plant will initially consist of two LNG processing units, referred to as trains, with an option to expand the project in the future to four trains.
-The plant is expected to be completed in 2023.
 Once it’s operational, we will be supplying the plant with 500 million cubic feet of gas a day.
+LNG Canada expects to ship first cargo by the middle of 2025.

 Joint venture partnership and ownership interest